Coronation: No drama over swearing allegiance, says archbishop

 Guests watching the service will be invited to join "a chorus of millions" to swear allegiance in the service led by Justin Welby.

-The Homage of the People, revealed on Saturday by Lambeth Palace, is a new addition to the ancient ceremony.
+The "homage of the people", revealed on Saturday by Lambeth Palace, is a new addition to the ancient ceremony.

 But campaign group Republic called it "nonsense" and "offensive".